 As well as the dedicated website and speaker bureau profiling women leaders launched today (www.womenintransport.gov.au), over the next year the National Women in Transport program will also publish key transport workforce data and deliver a series of events to connect industry leaders.

-Diane Brown, Deputy Secretary, Department of Infrastructure, Transport, Regional Development and Communications said “Australia’s infrastructure and transport ministers have asked officials to increase participation by women across the transport sector.
+Diane Brown, Deputy Secretary, Department of Infrastructure, Transport, Regional Development, Communications and the Arts said “Australia’s infrastructure and transport ministers have asked officials to increase participation by women across the transport sector.
 The National Women in Transport Initiative is designed to drive productivity and profitability benefits that will come with increased gender balance within the transport sector.
 Increased participation by women in the transport sector will have flow-on benefits for business, industry, and the whole economy.”

 National Transport Commission CEO Gillian Miles said “Australia is experiencing an infrastructure and transport investment boom and needs people with the skills to deliver it.
 If we’re not ensuring women are part of the transport industry, and comfortable in it, we have an economic problem as well as a social one.”